Page speed has been the central discussion for the SEO community lately, with much impetus given to Google’s new speed metric, WebVitals.

 1) Optimizing Images for Page Speed

 Large image files cause maximum payload on browsers.
-Optimizing these images can help speed up your site and enhance the user experience as well.
+Therefore, optimizing these images can help speed up your site and enhance the user experience.

-WebP Format: You also need to make sure that the CDN you have chosen converts the images into WebP format, which is the Google Recommended Image format for Web images.
+WebP Format: You also need to make sure that the CDN you have chosen converts the images into WebP format, the Google Recommended Image format for Web images.

 LazyLoad: Incorporating a lazy loading technique also increases the WebVitals score.
 Only the onscreen image resources come along with the initial payload.

-The off-screen images will load as and when the viewers reach that certain image viewpoint on the site.
-Only the dimensions of the off-screen images load to avoid page break during the loading process.
+The off-screen images will load as and when the viewers reach that specific image viewpoint on the site.
+Only the dimensions of the off-screen images load to avoid page breaks during the loading process.

 2) Optimizing Java and CSS

-GZip Compression: GZip compression has become a normal practice for most websites as it makes the files smaller and enables faster network transfer.
+GZip Compression: GZip compression has become a standard practice for most websites, making the files smaller and enabling faster network transfer.

-When this is enabled, a single file will deliver all the CSS resources, and each resource will be organized by media type.
+When enabled, a single file will deliver all the CSS resources, and each resource will be organized by media type.

 Without the CDN, you can reduce the load put on the server most of the time, but it will still sweat.
-Our tests have come out with mind-blowing results for websites that have it enabled.
+However, our tests have come out with mind-blowing results for websites that have it enabled.